xbmc/kodi-tv/src/content/article/kodi-20-3-nexus-release/index.md

 **UPNP**

-* A fix for a crash that occurred when a user added a UPNP source without having UPNP enabled.
+* A fix for a crash that occurred when a user added a UPnP source without having UPnP enabled.
 * Playback from remote sources (ftp, http, etc.) has been fixed.

 **Video**

-* A fix to the default Select action on certain movie-related windows.
+* A fix to the default *Select* action on certain movie-related windows.

 Thanks, as always, to everyone who has helped us track down and fix any issues.
-We endeavour to minimise the issues everyone experiences, but with such a large project, and the fact everyone contributing to Kodi is a volunteer, issues and bugs are a part of life. if you happen to experience any bugs/issues, don't hesitate to reach out on the forums, or raise an issue on Github.
+We endeavour to minimise the issues everyone experiences, but with such a large project, and the fact everyone contributing to Kodi is a volunteer, issues and bugs are a part of life.
+If you happen to experience any bugs or issues, please don't hesitate to reach out on the forums, or raise an issue on GitHub.

 As this is a point release, there are no major changes since the previous version, and you should be fine to install this straight over the top of any existing Kodi 20.x installation - indeed, this will happen automatically on many platforms.
 However, as for all software installations, back up your userdata beforehand if you've any doubts or have anything you can't afford to lose (and definitely do this if you're going for a major version upgrade).